 Upon completion of the academy, students have the opportunity to explore the caves they learned about with a Bureau of Land Management Cave Specialist.
 For many students, this will be a unique, first-hand experience to remember.

-In 2022, PLIA, the BLM, and the Fort Stanton Cave Study Project teamed up to educate students on the valuable scientific resources in the Fort Stanton Cave and bring them on a special spelunking expedition to see the concepts in action.
+From 2022 to 2024, PLIA, the BLM, and the Fort Stanton Cave Study Project teamed up to educate students on the valuable scientific resources in the Fort Stanton Cave and bring them on a special spelunking expedition to see the concepts in action.
 Students were amazed to see the 3-D model emerge in person as they explored the cave, and came away with a better understanding of cave science in action.